allenea/Forecast_Search_Wizard/README.md

      - run FSW_NAMELIST.py to run the Forecast Search Wizard

+     - Check out the outputs.

 A more complete set of instructions and documentation to come.
 Additional information can be found in the FSW_NAMELIST and download_data files.